Al Mayadeen English

 The absence of US President Donald Trump from COP30 drew criticism from both domestic and international figures.
 While the US opted not to send a formal delegation, California Governor Gavin Newsom and New Mexico Governor Michelle Lujan Grisham were expected to attend on Tuesday.

-Speaking at a global investors summit in São Paulo, Newsom criticized Washington’s disengagement:"What the hell is going on here? ...
+Speaking at a global investors summit in São Paulo, Newsom criticized Washington’s disengagement, "What the hell is going on here? ...
 This is the country we should be engaging with."

 “We're in Brazil, one of our great trading partners, one of the world's great democracies.
 I mean, hell, home to all the rare earth metals we need.
 This is the country we should be engaging with instead of giving the middle finger with 50% tariffs,” he continued.

-COP30 President Andre Correa do Lago noted that the US absence has opened a space for other nations to highlight their efforts, especially those from the Global South.
+COP30 President Andre Correa do Lago noted that the US's absence has opened a space for other nations to highlight their efforts, especially those from the Global South.
 German Vice Minister Jochen Flasbarth affirmed Europe’s commitment to cutting fossil fuel use, stating, "We will advocate for something strong."

 Indigenous leaders from across Latin America traveled over 3,000 kilometers to attend the summit.
 Pablo Inuma Flores, an Indigenous representative from Peru, stressed the need for genuine action, emphasizing how Indigenous peoples are the ones who " suffer from these impacts of climate change."